KentoNishi/Stack-Trace-Visualizer/logs/week-1/status.md

     * Began initial research for project development
 * Problems / Risks:
     * Judging from research so far, the program may require clever workarounds within the code to function properly.
-    * The program *may* be restricted by the Java version or OS.
+    * The program *may* be restricted to a specific Java version or OS.
 * Next Steps:
     * Create an object oriented class flowchart.
     * Create a design specification for each class.